ictnlp/TruthX/README.md

 </details>

-Run the following scripts (based on [FastChat](https://github.com/lm-sys/FastChat)), and you can interact with TruthX in your browser.
+Run the following scripts step by step (based on [FastChat](https://github.com/lm-sys/FastChat)), and you can interact with TruthX in your browser.

 ```bash
 python3 -m fastchat.serve.controller &